old-user-1808559/capstone1808559/Labs/git-signup.md

 ### 4. Verify Your Account

-- Complete the puzzle to verify you're not a bot
+- Complete the puzzle to verify you're not a bot.

    ![](./media/git-3.png)
-- GitHub will send a verification code to your email
+- GitHub will send a verification code to your email.
-- Enter the code to continue
+- Enter the code to continue.

 ---